 Thermography is more than just taking a picture of a roof and identifying where water is.
 You have to understand the science of it to effectively capture what is inside the roof and know how to interpret it.
 The camera’s job is to identify temperature differences on the surface of the roof, not specifically identify water inside it.
 This means there are many variables that come into play and other objects and atmospheric conditions that can create false exceptions that the inexperienced eye would not be able to differentiate.

 In order for your drone thermal inspections to be reputable, stand up in court, be valid in an engineering report or in insurance eyes, you must have your level 1 (or better) thermographers certification along with a good understanding of what your doing.
 The last thing you want to do is put together a report with false information.
 For legal drone operations you must have your UAV pilots license and follow the rules under Part 107 set by the FAA.
 Anyone who has the slightest understanding of thermal imaging knows you have to perform your inspections in the evening just after dark.
 The FAA prevents you from being able to do so unless you have a waiver to operate at night, 107.29 Daylight Operation.
 Flying a drone is not as simple as many think.
 Providing the service in house requires a lot of time and effort to do it right.
 If this is the route you pursue, I highly encourage you to do it right.
 Where problems arise flying drones “illegally” is in the event something goes wrong.
-If a lawsuit arises from suspected peeping or the drone crashes causing personal injury or property damage, your insurance will not cover you if you do not have proper insurance or have proper licensing and authorization from the FAA.
+If a lawsuit arises from suspected peeping or the drone crashes causing personal injury so the use of personal injury attorneys in Texas is necessary in these cases, your insurance will not cover you if you do not have proper insurance or have proper licensing and authorization from the FAA.

 Bringing drone services in house has the potential to save your company time and money.
 We can assist you in determining whether your company is large enough to realize the savings.
 Many companies have implemented successful in house programs, but it is not always appropriate.